basic-member/retail-sales-forecasting-ml/README.md

-**achine Learning Sales Prediction – Demo Project Project Overview**
+## Machine Learning Sales Prediction – Demo Project

+### Project Overview

-This repository presents a **clean, end-to-end machine learning regression pipeline** designed to predict numerical business targets such as sales, demand, or revenue.
+This repository presents a clean, end-to-end machine learning regression pipeline for predicting numerical business targets such as **sales, demand, or revenue** from tabular data.

-The goal of this project is to **demonstrate sound machine learning practice:** from data preparation and model training to evaluation and reproducibility.
-The focus is on clarity, correctness, and structure, not on squeezing maximum accuracy from a specific dataset.

-**Problem Framing**
+The project is intentionally designed as a **transparent and auditable baseline**, focusing on **sound machine learning practice** rather than maximizing benchmark performance.
+The emphasis is on clarity of decisions, reproducibility, and **business-aligned evaluation**.

+---

+### Problem Framing

-Accurate sales or demand prediction is a common requirement in business analytics.
+Accurate sales and demand forecasting is a recurring requirement in business analytics and operational planning.
-This project models such a task using tabular data and evaluates the results with standard regression metrics that are easy to interpret in business contexts.
+This project models a generic version of that problem using structured tabular data and frames it as a supervised regression task.

+The objective is not to optimize for a specific industry or dataset, but to demonstrate how such problems are **approached, structured, and evaluated** in real-world ML workflows.

+---

-**What This Project Demonstrates**
+### What This Project Demonstrates

-Structured data loading and validation
+- Structured data loading with basic validation checks

-Train / test data splitting with reproducibility
+- Reproducible train / test splitting

-Handling missing values via imputation
+- Handling missing values via explicit imputation strategy

-Model training using a tree-based ensemble
+- Model training using a tree-based ensemble suitable for tabular data

-Evaluation with interpretable regression metrics (MAE, RMSE)
+- Evaluation using regression metrics that are **interpretable in business contexts**

-Clear, readable, and reusable code layout
+- Clear separation of concerns and readable, reusable code

-**Why Random Forest?**
+---

+### Model Choice: Why Random Forest?

-Random Forest was chosen because:
+Random Forest was selected as a **strong, low-assumption baseline** because:

-it performs well on tabular data with minimal assumptions,
+- it performs reliably on tabular datasets without heavy preprocessing,

-it handles non-linear relationships naturally,
+- it captures non-linear feature interactions naturally,

-it is robust to outliers and feature scaling issues,
+- it is robust to outliers and insensitive to feature scaling,

-it provides a strong baseline for many business forecasting tasks.
+- it provides stable performance with minimal tuning.

-The intent here is **methodological correctness**, not model competition.
+The goal is **methodological correctness** and defensible defaults, not leaderboard optimization.

-**Tech Stack**

-Python 3.9+

-Pandas

-NumPy

-Scikit-learn

-**Evaluation Metrics**
+---

+### Evaluation Metrics and Interpretation

 The model is evaluated using:

-**MAE (Mean Absolute Error)**
+- **MAE (Mean Absolute Error)**
-Measures average prediction error in the same unit as the target variable.
+  Represents the average absolute prediction error in the same unit as the target variable.
+  In a business setting, MAE directly answers the question:
+  **“On average, how far off are our predictions?”**

-**RMSE (Root Mean Squared Error)**
+- **RMSE (Root Mean Squared Error)**
-Penalizes larger errors more strongly, useful for risk-sensitive decisions.
+  Penalizes larger errors more strongly, making it useful when large forecasting mistakes carry higher operational or financial risk.

-These metrics are commonly used in operational and financial forecasting.

-**Project Structure**
+Using both metrics provides **complementary insight**: MAE for typical performance and RMSE for downside risk.

+---

+### Project Structure

-├── sample_data.csv      # Sample dataset (anonymized)
+├── sample_data.csv      # Sample anonymized dataset
 ├── demo_model.py        # End-to-end ML pipeline
-├── requirements.txt     # Dependencies
+├── requirements.txt     # Python dependencies
 └── README.md

-**How to Run**
+---

+### How to Run

-pip install -r requirements.txt python demo_model.py
+pip install -r requirements.txt

-**Business Applicability**
+python demo_model.py

+---

+### Business Applicability

-With appropriate data and feature engineering, this pipeline can be adapted for:
+With appropriate domain-specific data and feature engineering, this pipeline can be adapted to:

-Sales forecasting
+- Sales forecasting

-Demand prediction
+- Demand prediction

-Revenue estimation
+- Revenue estimation

-Inventory planning
+- Inventory planning

-Decision-support systems
+- Decision-support systems

-**Limitations**

-This is a **deliberately simple and transparent baseline:**
+The structure is intentionally **generic** to allow reuse across multiple business contexts.

+---

+### Limitations and Design Trade-offs

+This project makes several **deliberate simplifications**:

-advanced feature engineering is not applied,
+- Advanced feature engineering is intentionally excluded to keep the pipeline readable.

-hyperparameter tuning is limited,
+- Hyperparameter tuning is limited to default or near-default values.

-domain-specific assumptions are not embedded.
+- No domain-specific assumptions are embedded in the model logic.

-These choices are intentional to keep the workflow readable and auditable.
+These choices prioritize **auditability and clarity** over marginal performance gains.
+In a production setting, the first improvements would likely focus on **feature design and domain-informed data transformations** rather than model complexity.

+---

-**Purpose of This Repository**
+### Purpose of This Repository

-This repository exists as a **portfolio project** to demonstrate:
+This repository exists as a **portfolio demonstration** of:

-understanding of real-world ML workflows,
+- understanding real-world ML workflows beyond model fitting,

-ability to write clean and structured code,
+- ability to write **clean, structured, and maintainable** ML code,

-awareness of business-oriented evaluation practices.
+- awareness of how model evaluation connects to **business decisions**.

-**Author**
+---

+### Author

 Machine Learning Engineer
-Focus: Practical ML for Business Decision-Making
+Focus: building **reliable, interpretable ML systems** for business and operational decision-making, with an emphasis on **correctness, reproducibility, and practical trade-offs**.